bioasp/caspo/docs/install.rst

 Using pip
 ---------

-*NOTE: Depending on your platform and whether you use the system's python or a virtual environment, this method may require you to install additional compilers and libraries beforehand.*
+*NOTE: Depending on your platform and whether you decide to use the system's python or a virtual environment, this method may require you to install additional compilers and libraries beforehand.*

 Essentially, you will need to have python 2.7.x and some of the standard scientific python packages installed.